 GatorCare members have access to addiction, counseling, and psychiatry services through their behavioral health benefit.
 View our network directory to find a provider that works for you.

 The National Alliance on Mental Illness (NAMI) Gainesville chapter hosts support groups, presentations, and courses for individuals living with mental illness and their families.
-View the 2021 schedule for upcoming groups and classes.

 View this concise guide on how to recognize the signs that someone is considering suicide and how to communicate with and assist them.